Transitions of bifurcation diagrams of a forced heteroclinic cycle: Bifurcation diagrams for the circle maps

 Both expressions \eqref{eq:PeriodicSolutions} and \eqref{eq:g0} depend on the parameters $\delta$ and $\gamma$.
-Accordingly, we draw {\em transition diagrams} where the $(\delta,\gamma)$ plane is divided by curves into regions corresponding to contact equivalent persistent bifurcation diagrams.
+Accordingly, we draw {\em transition diagrams}\footnote{These are usually also called {\em bifurcation diagrams} in the literature, we use a different terminology to avoid confusion.} where the $(\delta,\gamma)$ plane is divided by curves into regions corresponding to contact equivalent persistent bifurcation diagrams.
 Typical transitions occur either when $g(\tau,s)$ has a Morse critical point, or when the solution curve $g(\tau,s)=0$ runs into the boundary of $\CC$.
 We start with some more notation and a simple result that will be used in the sequel.

 The equation \eqref{eq:g0} for $g(\tau,s)=0$ can be rewritten as